seojuice

 What's Missing From the Standard Lists

 • WP Super Cache / W3 Total Cache.
-Both work but are showing their age.
-WP Rocket and LiteSpeed Cache have moved past them in 2026.
+Both are still maintained and still fine, but configuration is from 2014.
+WP Rocket or LiteSpeed Cache are the modern replacements.

 Putting It Together: Three Reasonable Stacks